Radhekrishnaa/Personal-Guide-for-Internships-Placement/README.md

 - Not too long to read, Not too short like the ones in the above section.\
 I am attaching a couple of examples to give you a better idea -

 Hi, I am Manvi Tyagi.
+I am looking for full-time job opportunities as an SDE-1 for the year 2023.